Image: An employee in a suit is standing in a warehouse

 The covered risk of a payment default is likely to materialise if your foreign debtor experiences financial difficulties and your invoice remains unpaid.
 In order to guarantee a smooth loss settlement, it is recommended to contact us in good time.
 We will be pleased to assist you and discuss and agree the necessary steps with you.

-Don't worry - we'll be with you every step of the way.
+There is no need to worry – we will assist you every step of the way.

-If a loss is imminent, should be reduced or avoided, talk to us or write us an e-mail:
+If a loss is imminent or is to be mitigated or avoided, please contact us by phone or write us an e-mail.

 Please notify us without delay in writing of any circumstances that are likely to result in a payment default (e. g. delay in payment, a request for extension of the payment period and a deterioration of the financial situation).
 Please also inform us of the steps you have already taken and/or intend to take to recover the debts.